duceppemo/BACoN/README.md

                         Folder to hold the result files.
 Mandatory.
   -b {minimap2,bbduk}, --baiting-method {minimap2,bbduk}
                         Baiting method.
 Default "minimap2".
 Optional.
-  -a {flye,shasta}, --assembly-method {flye,shasta}
+  -a {flye,shasta,rebaler}, --assembly-method {flye,shasta,rebaler}
                         Assembly method.
 Default "flye".
 Optional.
-  --min-read-size 3000  Minimum read size for Shasta assembler.
-Default 3000.
+  --min-size 3000       Minimum read size for Shasta assembler or minimum read overlap for Flye.
+Default 3000 for Shasta and auto for Flye.
 Optional.
   -t 16, --threads 16   Number of threads.
 Default is maximum available(16).
 Optional.
   -p 2, --parallel 2    Number of samples to process in parallel.
 Default is 2.
 Optional.
   -m 57, --memory 57    Memory in GB.
 Default is 85% of total memory (57)